Glasgow’s first American ranch-style home

 First-time self-builders tackle a bold project on a tiny budget in Grand Designs: The Streets

-Carpenter Ben Whitney and his partner Joanna Susskind-Whitney, an animator, rolled up their sleeves to realise their ambitious plans for an American-style ranch house, as featured on Grand Designs: The Streets in Glasgow.
+Carpenter Ben Whitney and his partner Joanna Susskind-Whitney, an animator, rolled up their sleeves to realise their ambitious plans for an American-style ranch house in Glasgow, as featured on Grand Designs: The Streets Series 2.